Welcome to Year 5.

 Reading

-Our fiction book this term, is 'The Jamie Drake Equation' by Christopher Edge and it’s about a boy whose dad is an astronaut looking for alien life in space.
+Our fiction book in the summer term, is 'The Jaguar Trials' by Ruth Eastham and it is set in the jungle.
 Please continue to listen to your child read aloud daily and discuss the plot and characters together.
 Ask questions to check their understanding and encourage them to make comparisons with other books and their own experience.
 Reading is the best way for children to develop their vocabulary and their imagination and forms the foundation for success in all the other subjects!

 Writing